 Safaris are accessible to more travelers than ever.
 On a safari you will see travelers dressed in proper safari gear – meaning they are appropriately protected from possible problems and annoyances.
 But you will also see those who leave you wondering a little bit how they got there.
-So what should you pack for an African safari?
+So what should you pack for a Tanzania safari?

 Pack a hat that covers your face.
 This protects you from getting sunburn and insect bites on your head.
 Alternatively, buy a souvenir safari hat like Alex did!
 Alex purchased his hat right after we were picked up from a relaxing 1 night transit stay at The Researcher’s Rest in Arusha.
 Our guide with Caracal Safaris, Ben, went into a local restaurant to pick up our lunch boxes, and a couple guys came by the safari jeep selling hats and artwork.
 Alex paid 20,000 shillings for this Ngorongoro Crater safari hat – equivalent to about $8.60 US (he decided not to bargain hard with that vendor).